What makes Holy Communion a sacrament?

 Sometimes, our lives and those around us can go wrong, sometimes horribly wrong.
 "Happily ever after" is where children's stories go, but not so real life.
 The broken communion bread is a reminder that Jesus was broken.
 We are reminded of the "failed" Jesus, the abandoned Jesus.
 As it is with us, it was even more so for God.
 God knows.
-But with Jesus, the brokenness and failure are not the last words -- there is an empty tomb, there is a group of followers, there is the start of a community of people unlike any other.
+But with Jesus, the brokenness, suffering, and failure are not the last words.
+There is action that speaks: an empty tomb, and a group of followers, the start of a community of people unlike any other.
 And this was promised to you, too, for sharing in His death, for communing with His "failure".

 Christians call it by many names:

 All of these say about something important about it.
 For instance, 'Altar' and 'Body and Blood' refer to Jesus as the sacrificial cost for our sins.
-'Table', 'meal', 'Bread and Wine', and 'Lord's Supper' refer to having dinner together, like Jesus did with his disciples that last time.
+'Table', 'meal', 'Bread and Wine', and 'Lord's Supper' refer to our being together with God and each other in having dinner together, like Jesus did with his disciples that last time.

 But how do we unpack this today, when :